- Although more young people are discussing organ and tissue donation, one in two young people don’t know their family members’ donation wishes.

 You may think you are too old or unhealthy to be a donor.
 Or that your religion doesn’t support organ and tissue donation.
 These are common myths and misconceptions.

 Discover the facts about organ and tissue donation.
 This will help you make an informed decision about whether to become an organ and tissue donor.
-You can register your decision online at the Australian Organ Donor Register (www.medicareaustralia.gov.au), call 1800 777 203 or complete a form at any Medicare branch.
+You can register your decision online at https://donatelife.gov.au/register-donor-today , this page also gives you a number of other ways to register.

 You still need to discuss your decision with your family.